moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 5: Add Robot Poses
 -----------------------

-The Setup Assistant allows us to add predefined poses to the robot's configuration.
+The Setup Assistant allows us to add predefined poses to the robot's configuration, which can be useful for defining specific initial or ready poses.
-This can be useful if it is desirable to define a specific poses of the robot as its **inital** or **ready** poses.
+Later, the robot can be commanded to move to these poses using the MoveIt API.

-The robot can be commanded to move to predefined poses later using the MoveIt API.
+Add *ready* pose for the arm

 * Click on the *Robot Poses* pane.